Will you host special events?

-Yes, you can sign up for a Glass Sampler class if you have more than 4 people--although if you have more than 6 people, please call us to arrange the lesson.
+Yes, you can sign up for a Glass Sampler class if you have more than 4 people.
+Please be aware that we offer the Large Group Sampler (for 5-6 people) less frequently on our online portal.
+If you are having a hard time finding an opening for your group of 5-6, or if you have more than 7 people, please call us to arrange the lesson.
 Also note: with more people, each person will have a little less "active" time at the bench and more observing time in the studio.
 The cost listed in our calendar is per session, not per person.
 It's easiest if one person makes the reservation and organizes the group.
 Our website is not set up to accept multiple payments for one group.

 How can I book workshops for a family or group?

 Sometimes the booking calendar will show a limited number of spaces available at any given workshop time.
 If you run into this, and have more people in your group than the calendar allows, try signing up for a space in the next time span.
 Everyone can still arrive at the same time, and we'll spread the workshop across the entire span of reserved time.

 Could you mail the piece(s) to my house?

 Yes!
 We’ll charge a small fee to cover the cost of postage and packing materials, and collect your shipping address, during your class.

 I want to do this with my friend/partner/spouse/sibling/child.
 How should I schedule the class?

 Terrific!
 If it’s just two of you, consider booking two Experience Glass classes back-to-back.
 If there are more than two people in your group, or if you would each like to make more than one item, consider signing up for one of our slightly-longer Glass Sampler Workshops.

 Do I have to decide what I want to make in advance?